IBM/kafka-streaming-click-analysis/Readme.md

 Here we assume, the higher number of clicks indicate a "Hot topic" or "Trending topic".
 Please feel free, to contribute more ideas on how to improve and even more type of clickstream analytics that can be done.

+## Running on IBM datascience experience.

+Sign up for IBM datascience experience at [IBM DSX](https://datascience.ibm.com/).
+Once signed up, go ahead and create a project and add a notebook by loading from URL and provide [Notebook](notebooks/Clickstream_Analytics_using_Apache_Spark_and_Message_Hub.ipynb).

+A message hub service can also be used incase, an existing kafka service is not available for testing.
+For this, one can add a data asset and create a message hub service.
+Later in the notebook credentials can be inserted using instructions given within [Notebook](notebooks/Clickstream_Analytics_using_Apache_Spark_and_Message_Hub.ipynb).

 # License